Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Behling-Pollock Engineering Company.
 Engineering Materials, 1970-1971

 Engineering drawings mainly for the bell tower at Brownell Memorial Park, Morgan City, Louisiana.
-There are also some material on Mobil Oil Intracoastal Tank, Bayou Sale, Louisiana.
+There is also some material on Mobil Oil Intracoastal Tank, Bayou Sale, Louisiana.
 Donated by Mrs. Dan O'Brien.

 Olivier, Andre A. (1889-1980).
 Collection, 1929-1965